mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`blindUp(element [, options])`:

-    Blind an element up, changing its vertical size to 0.
+    Blind an ``element`` up, changing its vertical size to 0 using the :mochiref:`Scale` effect.
+Once the effect has completed, the ``element`` will be hidden with
+    :mochiref:`MochiKit.Style.hideElement` and the original element
+    size will be restored.

     element:
         An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

+    options:
+        See :mochiref:`DefaultOptions`.

     *Availability*:
         Available in MochiKit 1.4+